ManuGithubSteam/Surface3ProArch/README.md

 ## Basic Installation

 1. Install all Firmware updates you can find with WIDNOWS.
-2. After that remove recovery Partitions, just leave the EFI Partition.
-(Has ca 300mb at the beginning of the disak empty)
+2. After that remove recovery partitions, just leave the EFI Partition.
+(Has around 300mb at the beginning of the disak empty)
-3. Download recent Anthergos Linux
+3. Download recent Anthergos Linux -> https://antergos.com/
 4. Disable Secureboot
 5. Boot Arch and install with EFI Partition intact (with kernel 4.14 all major stuff is supported).
-Use BTRFS.
+  5. A) Use BTRFS for better SSD support.
-5. a) If WIFI fails during install (it should be stable afterwards USE 5Ghz WIFI!) make a USB bridge with your phone.
+  5. B) If WIFI fails during install (it should be stable after the fix!) make a USB bridge with your phone.
+  5. C) Make sure AUR is activated
+6. Reboot into installed system

 ## Install Surface kernel and power tools